cynthia-okoduwa/DevOps-projects/JenkinsManualPipeline.md

 ![Screenshot 2024-06-11 075842](https://github.com/cynthia-okoduwa/DevOps-projects/assets/74002629/65ff7b32-19ea-4b4b-8404-71e33b904db4)

-4. After a build successful, it will create a *jar* file, you will find the jar file created in the *Workspace* target directory.
+4. If the build is successful, it will create a *jar* file, you will find the jar file created in the *Workspace* target directory.
 Verify the jar file was created by clicking on workspace

 ![Screenshot 2024-06-11 080731](https://github.com/cynthia-okoduwa/DevOps-projects/assets/74002629/87c92b6b-d2f3-4969-804a-7a13d32bd61f)